Carbohydrates Types & Health Benefits

 Fruits

-Dried fruits and raisins are carbohydrates dense and rich fruits.
-Some of the high carbs fruits are grapes, pineapples, mangoes, apples and figs. Banana has the highest amount of Carbohydrates content with a rate of 26.95 percent.
-Among all those fruits, watermelon, peaches, blueberries and strawberries are considered to be low carbohydrates fruits.
+Dried fruits and raisins are dense and rich in carbohydrates.
+Some of the high-carb fruits are grapes, pineapples, mangoes, apples and figs. Banana has the highest amount of carbohydrate content, with a rate of 26.95 per cent.
+Among all those fruits, watermelon, peaches, blueberries and strawberries are considered to be low-carbohydrate fruits.

 Bad carbs